Sokkeldirektoratet

 (1) Online gas chromatographs shall be used to measure the LNG composition.

-(2) In connection with verification and calibration, gas chromatographs shall comply with the performance requirements in Table 12.
+(2) During verification and calibration, gas chromatographs shall comply with the performance requirements in Table 12.

 Section 60.